-As has been discussed in the literature, there is a consistent demand for high-efficiency, high-PF, small-sized and lightweight single-phase PFC converters for various power applications.
-Some of these demands are met by conventional diode bridge-based single-phase PFC converters using buck, boost or buck-boost converters.
+As has been discussed in the literature, , there is a consistent demand for high-efficiency, high-PF small-sized and lightweight single-phase PFC converters for various power applications.
+Some of these demands are met by conventional diode bridge-based singlephase PFC converters using buck, boost, or buck-boost converters.
 Isolated PFC converters using bridge rectifiers pose serious concerns for efficiency.
 The bridgeless nature of the converter reduces the number of switching devices in the current path and achieves higher efficiency.
-Moreover, the nonisolated nature of the converter further assists in raising the efficiency and lowering the weight of the converter system, which are desirable for systems such as onboard electric vehicle battery chargers, DC power supplies and variable speed drives.
-The goal is to provide a critical review, based on various parameters, of single-phase nonisolated bridgeless PFC topologies, which will be useful for novice researchers in the power electronics field.
+Moreover, the non-isolated nature of the converter further assists in raising the efficiency and lowering the weight of the converter system, which are desirable for systems such as on-board electric vehicle battery chargers, DC-power supplies, and variable speed drives.
+The goal of this paper is to provide a critical review, based on various parameters, of single-phase non-isolated bridgeless PFC topologies, which will be useful for novice researchers in the power electronics field.

-The rest of the article is organised as follows: Section 2 gives a review of bridgeless boost PFC topologies and a comparative analysis among them.
+The remaining sections of the paper are organized as follows: section 2 gives a review of bridgeless boost PFC topologies and a comparative analysis among them.
 Section 3 is a review of bridgeless variants of buck PFC topologies and a comparison among them.
-In Section 4, buck/boost-based bridgeless topologies are reviewed.
-Finally, conclusions drawn from this review study are given in Section 5.
+In section 4, buck/boost-based bridgeless topologies are reviewed.
+Finally, conclusions drawn from this review study are given in section 5.